roopekj/blog/_posts/2025-02-16-fortran-out-here-impressing.markdown

 categories:
 ---

 There's this visualization of programming language performance benchmarks that I've been seeing more recently.
-Usually it's posted on some social media along with a caption that either touts the ones on the top or vilifies the ones on the bottom.
+Usually it's posted on some social media platform along with a caption that either touts the fastest language or vilifies slowest one.
 Here's an example of a linkedin post [3] where the visualization is supposedly comparing how fast different languages are at calculating the Levenshtein distance.
 Otherwise known as the edit distance, this can be used as a measure of how similar two strings are and is not trivial to calculate.
 Let's see what they have to say:
 ![](/blog/assets/levenshtein.gif){:width="750px", loop=""}

-I can't get enough of this quote: "Fortran out here impressing".
+I can't get enough of this quote from the post: "Fortran out here impressing".
 In these visualizations, the fastest languages are on the top and the slowest on the bottom.
 In case the bouncing circles aren't enough of an indicator, there's also some numbers in milliseconds on the left.
 All very scientific.
 And on the surface, sure, Fortran "do be out here impressing".
 After all, it's the fastest language in the visualization.
 This is until you realize that their Fortran implementation was actually truncating the strings to 100 characters, making the problem drastically less difficult and the results completely different.
 This bug was copied and pasted into many such visualizations because no one's actually read the code.
 But don't worry, it was fixed in another repository (not the one from the above video) in a silent 1 file commit with the gracious message of `Update code.f90`: